akshitaagarwa11a/SAR-Despeckling/README.md

-Entire implementation is present in the notebook.
-We are in the process of splitting it into files for better interpretability.
+Entire implementation is present in the notebook as well as splitted in scripts.

 In case you have any questions, please reach out our [mail](mailto:agarwal.akshita11@gmail.com)